tc39/proposal-temporal/docs/datetime.md

 ### datetime.**daysInYear** : number

 The `daysInYear` read-only property gives the number of days in the year that the date falls in.
-This is 365 or 366, depending on whether the year is a leap year.
+For the ISO 8601 calendar, this is 365 or 366, depending on whether the year is a leap year.

 Usage example:
 ```javascript